 Click the links for more info and pictures from various websites.
 Scientific/Latin Name usually has link from the Online Atlas of the British Isles and Irish Flora.
 Pink background means a warning (such as poisonous!) or medicinal use, green for edible, ornamental or other uses and blue for habitat where it can be found in B.I. , for interesting facts or wildlife use.

 We start of with the Liliaceae then, which in factonly has Fritillaria meleagris and 3 native species which are all in the genus Gagea.

 The more I work with all kinds of plants, in my daily life and work, the more I appreciate them, and this even includes ‘WEEDS’, or our native plants as I prefer to call them; or even wild flowers as many are pretty as well as useful….
 Or ‘PRETTY USEFUL’!!

-There is so much information concerning the comfrey which is like the plants in the blog of last week, also in the Boraginaceae Family.
-Therefore this week my blog will concern itself purely with comfrey.
+There is so much information concerning the comfrey which is also, like the plants in the blog of last week, in the Boraginaceae Family.
+This week therefore, my post will concern itself purely with comfrey.

 Pictures by Matt Summers, Mike Poulton and contributors from Wikipedia Commons.